tidyverse/purrr/tests/testthat/_snaps/map.md

       map_int(1:3, ~ fail_at_3(.x, 2:1))
     Condition
       Error in `map_int()`:
       !
-Can't compute index 3
+Can't compute index 3.
       Caused by error:
       !
 Result must be length 1, not 2
     Code
       map_int(1:3, ~ fail_at_3("x"))
     Condition
       Error in `map_int()`:
       !
-Can't compute index 1
+Can't compute index 1.
       Caused by error:
       !
-Can't coerce from a character to a integer Code
+Can't coerce from a character to a integer.
+    Code
       map(1:3, ~ fail_at_3(stop("Doesn't work")))
     Condition
       Error in `map()`:
       !
-Can't compute index 1
+Can't compute index 1.
       Caused by error in `fail_at_3()`:
       !
 Doesn't work